THE GREAT PYRAMID'S STAR/AIR SHAFTS

 I hope the above may provide some answers, let me know what you think.

 [In my view this is a highly plausible suggestion.
-If we refer to my "from above" diagram of the shafts below, very roughly it would seem that the QC north shaft starts to bend away when it is something less than a third of the way along the GG.
-Although the classic "side-view" of the GP shows this shaft only intersects with the base of the GG about half way along it, this extra allowance is to be expected if there was considerable supportive masonry underneath the GG floor.
+Very roughly the QC north shaft starts to bend away when it is something less than a third of the way along the GG looking from above, even though the classic 'side-view' of the GP shows it only intersecting with the base of the GG about half way along it.
+But this extra allowance is to be expected if there was considerable supportive masonry underneath the GG floor.
 And, of course, we can immediately see that the KC north shaft deviation is consistent with an allowance for some 6-7 metres of supportive masonry behind the west wall of the GG.
 COH has pointed out that it would be useful to attempt to verify this general approach by establishing whether or not high quality supportive core masonry is in place behind the KC north wall, and indeed behind the west wall of the horizontal KC passage and antechamber, by examining it via the intrusive tunnel dug by Caviglia, that starts just before the antechamber and then follows the northern shaft for some distance.
 At least the first part of this tunnel lies within a 6-7 metre distance of the KC north wall, and of course of the horizontal passage.
 COH has also pointed out that the possible existence of sand-filled cavities behind the west wall of the QC passage tends to be at odds with the idea of supportive masonry for all passages and chambers - IL]

 29 Apr 2004

-Important amendments to G:TT Figure 27 concerning a second kink in the QC north shaft, based on results of Pyramid Rover investigations in 2002, and kindly brought to my attention by Jean-Pierre Houdin
+Important amendments to G:TT Figure 30 (originally Figure 27) concerning a second kink in the QC north shaft, based on results of Pyramid Rover investigations in 2002, and kindly brought to my attention by Jean-Pierre Houdin

 During my recent conversations with researcher Jean-Pierre Houdin he has brought it to my attention that the Pyramid Rover, sent up the north QC shaft during the National Geographic-sponsored investigations, found that after the first kink in the shaft it then travelled for approximately 8 metres in a north-westerly direction before bending once again back towards due north.
 It's final total length was found to be very similar to that of the QC south shaft, with another 'door' at the end.
 Anyone who wants to verify this should obtain a copy of the 2002 documentary 'Into the Great Pyramid' from National Geographic.
 The relevant animation is at the end.